GalvanizeOpenSource/math-essentials-for-data-science/src/matrix-operations.rst

   1. Understand the dimensional requirements for matrix multiplication
   2. Understand and be able to execute **elementwise** arithmetric operators in NumPy
-  3. Be familiar with the commonly encountered matrix operations: slicing, masking and concatenation
-  4. Be able to recall the output of vector-vector, matrix-vector, and matrix-matrix products
-  5. Transpose
+  3. Become even more comfortable with vectors and matrices in NumPy

 Quick reference
 ---------------------